 Habitat for Humanity Monterey Bay is an independent locally operated and funded affiliate of Habitat for Humanity International.
 Our mission is to build affordable, decent homes and provide first time home ownership opportunities to qualified families who live and work in Santa Cruz and Monterey Counties.

 How the Program Works

-HfHSCC is not a giveaway program.
+HfHMB is not a giveaway program.
 Habitat homes are purchased by families who make a down payment and pay a monthly mortgage.
-Mortgages are provided by HfHSCC at 0% interest.
+Mortgages are provided by HfHMB at 0% interest.

 Homeowner families are chosen according to their need, their ability to repay the no-profit, zero-interest mortgage, and their willingness to work in partnership with Habitat.
 Each Habitat homeowner contributes 500 hours in sweat equity towards the construction of a Habitat home.

 Together HfHMB volunteers and families have built more than 34 homes.
 Currently, Habitat has new projects in incubation and pre-planning stages from Scotts Valley to Watsonville.
 However, to build new affordable homes in the county, Habitat must purchase suitable properties and fund build-outs up front.
 We can only fund these projects with the support of contributions from people like you.

 There is more to our program than first time affordable home ownership for low and very low-income families.
 HfHMB has a program whereby partner families attend workshops on budgeting, conflict resolution, home maintenance, repair and landscaping.
 Partner families acquire skills that will enable them to establish a foundation upon which they can gain economic stability and build a brighter future for their children.